chaos-polymtl/lethe/doc/source/tools/postprocessing/postprocessing_paraview.rst

 The first limitation that is encountered when FEM problems contain :math:`\approx 15M` cells (when using a 32Gb-RAM machine) is a lack of memory.
 Even though the VTU files weigh 2Gb, they are decompressed by Paraview when opened.

 Clusters such as those of Digital Research Alliance of Canada allow to launch interactive jobs in which a Paraview-server can be used.
-Instructions on how to setup and use such a server is available on this `page <https://docs.alliancecan.ca/wiki/ParaView>`_.
+Instructions on how to setup and use such a server are available on this `page <https://docs.alliancecan.ca/wiki/ParaView>`_.
 Here is an overview of the required steps to use Client-server visualization:

 1. Open 3 terminals: #1 will be used to run the server, #2 will be used to link the local-remote ports, #3 will be used to run the client.
 2. Ensure that the files to visualize are on the cluster. ``scp`` can be used to move them there.
 3. (in #1)
     1. Login the cluster.
-    2. Request an interactive job, specifying the number of tasks per node, the number of nodes, the memory per node, the required time and the account : ``salloc –ntasks-per-node=5 –mem=200G –time=2:00:00 –account=rrg-blaisbru –nodes=2``.
+    2. Request an interactive job, specifying the number of tasks per node, the number of nodes, the memory per node, the required time and the account : ``salloc --ntasks-per-node=5 --mem=200G --time=2:00:00 --account=rrg-blaisbru --nodes=2``.
 The selection of the parameters is covered in the next subsection.
     3. Once the job is running, load the Paraview module : ``module load gcc/9.3.0 paraview-offscreen/5.11.0``.
 The Paraview version must be the same as the client.
 The cluster used in this example is Narval.
     4. Start the server : ``srun pvserver --force-offscreen-rendering``. ``srun`` is used to run the server with all the available cores.
+Make a note of the assigned node.
 4. (in #2) Start the port tunneling: ``ssh user@narval.computecanada.ca -L 11111:nc10133:11111``.
 Use the assigned node (in this case ``nc10133``) and the port declared by the server (here ``11111``).
 5. (in #3)
     1. Launch Paraview: ``paraview``.
     2. Add the server in File -> Connect -> Add Server.
-    3. Input the proper port, and give a name to the connection.
+    3. Input the proper port, and assign a name to the connection.
-    4. Then, click Connect and open files as in local mode: the shown files should be the ones in the cluster.
+    4. Then, click Connect and open files as in local mode: the shown files should be the ones on the cluster.
 Notice that the available memory shown in the lower right in now much higher.

 ------------------------------------